You know that PHP is a server-side scripting language.

 operable program or batch file.

-Something as in below screenshot:
+Something as in the below screenshot:

 ![[Solved] PHP is not recognized as an internal or external command 1 [Solved] PHP is not recognized as an internal or external command 1](https://maheshwaghmare.com/wp-content/uploads/2021/05/php-not-a-internal-or-external-command.png)